 Chris Galanek, IT Manager

-Chris and Jenny and four of their five children live in rural Elbert County, Colorado.
-When not working for CHEC as IT Manager, Chris works as a technical architect in the financial services industry.
-Jenny works daily with their four kids at home shepherding them, focusing on Christ as the center of their education, and working to build character and a strong love for their Lord.
-They have graduated their eldest, who is now married and pursuing the furthering of Christ’s Kingdom in her own home.
+Chris, Jenny and three of their five children live in rural Elbert County, Colorado.
+When not working for CHEC as IT Manager, Chris works in technology in the financial services industry.
+Jenny works daily with their three kids at home shepherding them, focusing on Christ as the center of their education, and working to build character and a strong love for their Lord.
+They have graduated their eldest two children.
 Chris and Jenny have been serving CHEC in multiple different roles since 2008, including as Conference Coordinators.

 Brenda Kelly, Accounting & Office Administration